isomerpages/moe-bendemeersec/pages/Canteen.md

 <p style="text-align:justify">Applicants must also meet the following requirements</p>

 a.
 Be a Singapore Citizen or Permanent Resident.
-b.
+<br>b.
 Preferably residing near the school.
-c.
+<br>c.
 Previous experience operating a stall is a useful advantage but not an essential criterion.
-d.
+<br>d.
 Must be reasonably healthy to provide continuous reliable service to the school.
-e.
+<br>e.
 Must be present at the stall during stall operating hours.
-f.
+<br>f.
 Each stall will only be allowed to employ 2 stall assistants.
-g.
+<br>g.
 All canteen staff must attend and pass the Basic Food Hygiene Course.
 Successful applicants will arrange to attend this course on their own.
-h.
+<br>h.
 Stall must provide quality food and maintain a healthy variety of menu for students and staff at least from 0700 hrs to 1600 hrs
-i.
+<br>i.
 Stall must operate according to school’s timetable.
-j.
+<br>j.
 Successful applicant must be ready to accommodate to operational changes whenever necessary

 <p style="text-align:justify">3.
 Selection Process</p>
 <p style="text-align:justify">a.
 Applicants can obtain the application form directly from the school’s general office from 0800 hrs to 1700 hrs or downloaded from school website.</p>
 <p style="text-align:justify">b.
 Completed application forms are to be submitted to the school’s General Office with the following supporting documents (before the closing date)</p>

-i.
-Copy of NRIC front and back ii.
-Proposed menu and price list iii.
-Copy of Basic Food Hygiene Course Certificate (if already attended) iv.
+<br>i.
+Copy of NRIC front and back
+<br>ii.
+Proposed menu and price list
+<br>iii.
+Copy of Basic Food Hygiene Course Certificate (if already attended)
+<br>iv.
 Previous NEA licences, if any

 <p style="text-align:justify">c.
 Shortlisted applicants may be invited for an interview with the school’s representatives.
 Details of this interview i.e. date and time will be made known to the shortlisted applicants.</p>
 <p style="text-align:justify">d.
 Shortlisted applicants may be called to participate in a food sampling session conducted by the school.
 The date and time of the food sampling session will be made known to the shortlisted applicants.</p>